fangda-cu/MultiTrackerDevelopment/README.txt

 === TCLAP ===

 This is a simple library that handles parsing command-line options.
-If you are using Ubuntu, then you can simply install it from from the repositories by typing
+If you are using Ubuntu, then you can install it from from the repositories by typing

 sudo apt-get install libtclap-dev